davebenson/doom4-walkthrough/README.md

 When the fight is over, jump into the red teleporter.

-# Mission 10: Titan's Realm
+# Mission 10: Titan's Realm "Titan's Realm"

 ## Mission 10: Introduction
 From the walkway, find Codex Entry "Artifacts / Slayer's Testament #4".